ankur-gupta/trio/README.md

 ### Work in progress
 I am not an expert in SCSS and the current code might be superfluous or overkill.
-While the theme works nicely, I will make the code more concise without changing the look and feel of the theme.
+The theme works nicely even now but I will make the code more concise without changing the look and feel of the theme.

 Some things I plan to add in the future: